-Rule 101(b) of Regulation FD provides that both foreign governments and foreign private issuers, as those terms are defined in Rule 405 of the Securities Act, are not considered issuers for the purpose of Regulation FD.
-Under Rule 405, a foreign private issuer is defined as any foreign issuer, other than a foreign government, except an issuer meeting the following conditions as of the last business day of its most recently completed second quarter: (i) more than 50 percent of the outstanding voting securities of such issuer are directly or indirectly owned of record by United States residents, and (ii) any of the following: (a) the majority of the executive officers or directors are United States, or (c) the business of the issuer is administered principally in the United States.
+Rule 101(b) of Regulation FD provides that both foreign governments and foreign private issuers, as those terms are defined in Rule 405 of the Securities Act of 1933 (the "Securities Act"), are not considered issuers for the purpose of Regulation FD.
+Under Rule 405, a foreign private issuer is defined as any foreign issuer, other than a foreign government, except an issuer meeting the following conditions as of the last business day of its most recently completed second quarter: (i) more than 50 percent of the outstanding voting securities of such issuer are directly or indirectly owned of record by United States residents, and (ii) any of the following: (a) the majority of the executive officers or directors are United States citizens or residents, (b) more than 50 percent of the assets of the issuer are located in the United States, or (c) the business of the issuer is administered principally in the United States.

-5 Chiarella v.
+Chiarella v.
 United States, 445 U.S. 222 (1980); Dirks v.
 SEC, 463 U.S. 646 (1983); United States v.
 O'Hagan, 521 U.S. 642, 650-52 (1997).
 One recent series of court decisions has cast some doubt on the precise circumstances in which insider trading liability may be found.
 The District Court for the Northern District of Texas recently held that absent a fiduciary (or fiduciary-like) relationship, liability under the misappropriation theory requires not just an agreement not to disclose material nonpublic information, but also an agreement not to trade.
 SEC v.
 Cuban, No. 08-CV-2050 (N.D.
 Tex.
 July 17, 2009).
 On appeal, the U.S. Court of Appeals for the Fifth Circuit agreed with the SEC's argument that even in the absence of an express agreement not to trade on material nonpublic information, a party that agrees to keep information confidential may be liable for insider trading where there is an implied understanding that trades will not be made based upon the information.
 SEC v.
 Cuban, No. 09-10996 (5th Cir.
 Sept.
 21, 2010); see also SEC, Compliance and Disclosure Interpretations, Regulation FD, Question 101.05 (Aug.
 14, 2009) (SEC staff expressing the view that a recipient of material nonpublic information subject to an express confidentiality agreement who trades or advises others to trade could face insider trading liability).
 In addition, in SEC v.
 Dorozhko, No. 08-0201-cv (2nd Cir.
 July 22, 2009), the Second Circuit held that insider trading liability could be found where a hacker traded on the basis of material nonpublic information acquired through electronic theft, even though there was no breach of fiduciary duty.